RKMlab/perf/README.md

 This name was chosen for the package so as not to clash with the existing `perf` package.

-Alternatively, it can also be installed from the source code:
+Alternatively, it can be installed from the source code:
 ```bash
 # Download the git repo
 $ git clone https://github.com/RKMlab/perf.git